Is travelling sustainably on your mind?

 Nowadays, you have many transportation options to help you reach your destination.
 So,it makes sense to choose the most sustainable transportation.

-If you are traveling alone or in twos, it is better to fly, take the train or bus instead of a car unless you are traveling in a group.
+If you are traveling alone or in twos, it is better to fly (think about zero-waste air travel!), take the train or bus instead of a car unless you are traveling in a group.
 Taking the bus or train is always more sustainable than flying or driving.

 3. Take A Direct Flight To Your Destination